techshith/webpushapp-notify/README.md

-# Web Push Notifications with Firebase
+# WebApp Push Notifications using Firebase

 This is a small project I built to try out browser push notifications using Firebase Cloud Messaging (FCM).
 It lets you send notifications directly to the browser from a Node.js backend.